valor4labor/mcp/README.md

 ## Configuration

-Create a `.env` file with your API keys:
+1. Create a `.env` file with your API keys:

 ```
-# Smithery API Key - Get from https://smithery.ai/
+# Smithery API Key - Get from https://smithery.ai/ (under your profile)
 SMITHERY_API_KEY=your_smithery_key_here

 # Tavily API Key - Get from https://tavily.com/